Trip review: Bremner Mines to Tebay Lakes.

 Hey Folks,

 A lot of people ask about bears and bear spray and guns and what we do for safety.
-We don’t carry guns on our trips, and nor would I be comfortable with someone on the trip carrying a firearms, unless there were some very extenuating circumstances.
+We don’t carry guns on our bear trips, and nor would I be comfortable with someone on the trip carrying a firearms, unless there were some very extenuating circumstances.
 I do carry bear spray, and we usually take 2 or 3 cans per trip, depending on the size of the group.

 A recent Canadian study showed bear spray to be quite a bit more effective than firearms might be.
 The study looked at data from the last 20 years, and concluded bear spray is generally a safer option than firearms.
 “Despite persistent doubts among hikers and campers venturing into bear country, you’re better off with an eight-ounce can of bear spray than a gun, according to an analysis of 20 years of data.